Kadarius Toney Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Toney did not record a catch in last week's game against the Bears.

-- During his last three games, Toney has four receptions (nine targets) for 28 yards, averaging 9.3 yards per game.
+- In his last three games, Toney has 28 receiving yards on four receptions (nine targets), averaging 9.3 yards per game.

 Toney's New York Teammates